Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

 For more information, see the description of the Ombudsman Program in the Services section of this web site.
 See also, the Publications section for brochures on the Ombudsman Program; Volunteer Ombudsman; and Residents Rights.

-For more information, including details about how to apply to become a volunteer, contact the Long Term Care Ombudsman Program Volunteer Coordinator.
+For more information, including details about how to apply to become a volunteer, contact the Long Term Care Volunteer Ombudsman Program.